furudean/website/static/articles/portfolio-site-2021.md

 times, the middle row with linguistic guide lines](/media/projects/portfolio-site-2021/cover.png)

 2021 was a big year for me.
-Not only did I quit my 3 year position at TIQQE, but I moved to a completely new country!
+Not only did I leave my 3 year position at [TIQQE](https://tiqqe.com/), but I moved to a completely new country!
 I wanted to represent this change in my life with a new brand that represents how both me and my skills have evolved in the recent years.

 ## Dive into Sapper